Overview

 An avian point count is a commonly used method in avian research for monitoring bird populations.
 It is well suited for estimating avian density and population size, as well as assessing population trends and species-habitat relationships.

-Point counts consist of a single observer standing in a fixed position during a specific period of time to count and identify all birds detected by sight and sound.
+A point count consists of a single observer standing in a fixed position during a specific period of time to count and identify all birds detected by sight and sound.
 Point counts generally take place early in the morning when birds are most active.

 Types of Point Counts

-The Breeding Bird Atlases
+Breeding Bird Atlases

-Breeding Birds Survey
+The Breeding Bird Survey

 The North American Breeding Bird Survey (BBS) started in 1966.
 It consists of point counts conducted along roads by volunteer participants once a year and for as many years as possible.
 Predetermined roadside routes are surveyed.
-Each survey route is approximately 39.4 km long with 50 point count situated ideally 0.8 km apart.
+Each survey route is approximately 39.4 km long with 50 stops situated ideally 0.8 km apart.
 At each stop, a 3-minute point count is conducted.
 During the count, every bird seen or heard within a 0.4 km radius is recorded.
-The data are freely available and are used by governmental organizations to estimate bird population trends, relative abundance and species composition and richness at the local, regional and continental scale.
+The data are freely available and are used by governmental organizations and others to estimate bird population trends, relative abundance and species composition and richness at the local, regional and continental scale.

 eBird